TABLE OF CONTENTS

 Yet another exercise to gain perspective on life is the stoic belief that all things in our lives are transient.
 Achievements, possessions, problems, success, and failure - all are momentary.
 Being present at the moment, being a good person right now - that mattered more.
 It’s a lesson not to become too attached to things and ideas, to welcome change, and to be aware and humble, that one day we will be gone and the only thing that would have mattered is how we lived when we were alive.

 Journaling was second nature to the stoics.
 The original stoic Seneca said to a friend “I examine my entire day and go back over what I’ve done and said, hiding nothing from myself, passing nothing by.”
 To them, philosophy was something you had to write and experience ‘flowing through your fingers.'
 The stoic habit of journaling was not just the same as keeping a diary.
 It was about reflecting on your experiences, recording them, coming back to them again and again, and thinking about the quality of those experiences.
 Journaling is a life-long process of having conversations with yourself that you may not have with anyone else.
+With modern advancements, a daily journal can serve as a digital companion in this practice, making it easier to reflect on your experiences consistently.

 Fortunately for us, it’s because the stoics journaled extensively, that so many of their teachings have survived through the ages.